wcfrobert/wthisj/README.md

 It is easy to see why beam-supported slab systems have fallen out of favor.
 Beams and girders must be shaped with formwork, which means more carpentry work, which means more labor, higher cost, and longer construction time.
 On the other hand, flat plate slabs are easier to build, reduce complexity in terms of detailing, give MEP trade partners full flexibility in the ceiling space, and minimize formwork (see [flying form](https://www.concrete.org.uk/fingertips-nuggets.asp?cmd=display&id=536)).
 Furthermore, the shallow floor depths means more floors can fit within the same building height constraint.
 This is a no-brainer decision for developers.
 Most concrete high-rises in the US today have flat plate floor systems.

 So what is the trade-off?
 The lack of supporting beams means **less redundancy** and **high shear stress** around the supporting columns.
 If improperly design, flat plates can fail like a pencil through paper, and if the slab fails, it's game over.
 The figure below is an illustration of punching shear failure.
 The photo on the left is a garage in the UK (Piper's Row Car Park, Wolverhampton) built in the 1960s.
-Needless to say, the accurate evaluation of punching shear has become critically important in concrete slab design.
+Needless to say, the accurate evaluation of punching shear has become critically important in the design concrete slabs.

 <p align="center"><img src="./doc/theory2.png" width="50%"></p>

 ### 2.0 Punching Shear Calculation

-Let's start simple and gradually introduce more nuances later.
+Let's start simple and gradually introduce more nuances.
 For now, the punching shear stress is simply equal to the load transferred to the column divided by the area of the failure plane.
 This failure plane is technically an inverted truncated cone.
-To simplify, ACI-318 allows the **critical** **shear perimeter** to be approximated as four rectangular faces offset d/2 from the column face (shown in dotted line below).
+To simplify, ACI-318 allows the **critical** **shear perimeter** to be approximated as rectangular faces offset d/2 from the column face (shown in dotted line below).
+(4) faces for interior, (3) for edge, and (2) for corner conditions.

 <p align="center"><img src="./doc/theory3.png" width="80%"></p>